AGameAnx/dok-repo/patches/jaraci/jaraci.md

 * Affected by high ground: `Yes => No`

+### Salvager
+> *Generally speaking, salvager kills were uncommon and mostly easily replaced as they tend to happen only towards midgame and when some amount of tech is already out on the field.
+The new changes aim to both make salvager kills more valuable, and expanding more risky, expensive and slow.*

+* Cost: `100CU => 150CU`
+* Armor: `5/2 => 0`

 ### Salvager RU hold size
 > *The combination of RU hold size and mining rate makes long-hauling RUs vastly more efficient than long-hauling CUs.
 In order to bring the two in line so that long-hauling has the same impact on both resource types, the RU hold size would need to be reduced to 16 RUs.
 (This is the exact number.)
 However, 16 RUs would not be an ergonomic hold size.
 This is part of an effort to reduce the effectiveness of early game RU-based rush strategies (coalition/soban carrier rush, gaalsien railgun rush).*

 * RU hold size: `40 => 20`

-### Baserunner cost
+### Baserunner
-> *Early artifact pressure has become very standard meta and even adjusting artifact timings wouldn't solve some of the issues which are present on certain maps where fast investment into mid-game railgun army could completely lock down the game due to extraction corridor being close enough to artifact pick up locations and main base.
+> *Early artifact pressure has become very standard meta, even after initial cost nerfs baserunner play was standard and difficult to punish.
+Even adjusting artifact timings wouldn't solve some of the issues which are present on certain maps where fast investment into mid-game railgun army could completely lock down the game due to extraction corridor being close enough to artifact pick up locations and main base.
 Extracting artifacts with multiple baserunners at a time will now require a moderate investment, hopefully reducing the size of an aforementioned railgun army.
 Additionally, this allows baserunner abilities and baserunner AA weapon to be tuned stronger without the concern of making it a better air counter unit than actual AA tech.*

 * Cost: `250CU => 250CU 60RU`
+* Hitpoints: `3350 => 2500`
+* Max speed: `65 => 70`

 ### Baserunner anti-air
 > *These changes should add some soft early game anti-air to all factions.
 Surprise air tech can be game ending and blind teching against air is almost a necessity for almost all matchups.*